samkeen/gitup_console/README.md

-Simple Pythn script for updating a submodule shared by multiple repositories
+Simple Python script for updating a submodule shared by multiple repositories